Spotterday/Webinterface_ICOM_R30/README.md

 - [ ] Receive Log in sqlite database not working
 - [X] IC-R30 Bank name listing
 - [X] IC-R30 WX Mode not supported - i have no USA device
+- [X] Queue fills up when website is not in focus

 ### Workaround Audio with VLC